 2) The process of identifying relationships between a target company and other companies may include:

-a) Determining an overall score for a co-occurrence of the target company and another company (based on one or more relationship indicators), and;
+a) Determining an overall score for the co-occurrence of the target company and another company (based on one or more relationship indicators), and;

 b) Indicating a relationship between the target company and that other company if the overall score satisfies a relationship indicator threshold.